 Intelligent “work” dogs, German Shepherds are used as police dogs, guide dogs, and farmhand dogs.
 They are aloof with strangers and not easily distracted.
 These dogs are energetic and love playtime, but they are calm and restrained as well.
 Intelligent and sensitive to their owner’s needs, these fur-babies are easy to train.

 These pups shed a lot.
 It may be best if you don’t have carpet in your home.
 Dogs in this breed usually do not like other dogs.
 You will need to have chew toys and puzzle boxes as well because these pups love to chew.

 Like other herding dogs, these dogs will try to herd everything – animals, kids, cars, whatever.
 The Dutch Shepard is intelligent and active.
 They will thrive in an active family that teaches them tricks and gives them “jobs.”
 This alert, the athletic breed, is not as well known but can perform all the working tasks a German Shepherd can.

 These canines usually are not friendly with kids or other animals.
 Training to teach it that ALL humans are pack leaders must be undergone.
 These independent, self-willed pups need a strong, persistent trainer.

 13. Malinois – 195 psi

-Also known as the Belgian Shepherd, Malinois are intelligent, confident, and hard working.
+Also known as the Belgian Shepherd, Malinois is intelligent, confident, and hard-working.
 This tough work breed is suited to all sorts of climates, both cold and hot.
 Easy to care for, these pups shed very little and are not known to drool.
 These dogs are a healthy lot.
 They were bred for the outdoors and are suited for it.

 Although these fur-babies are made for the outdoors, they love their human companionship and need training and socialization.
 If they don’t get it, they can become aggressive and destructive.